 Protect yourself from the unnecessary stress and expense of drain and sewer line failures by taking drain maintenance into your own hands.
 Using the tips we’ve given you in this blog, along with a healthy dose of common sense, should keep you from needing a professional plumber’s services to keep your drains clear.

-If you’ve been noticing slower drains or toilets that do not entirely flush around your home, call Nick’s Plumbing and Air Conditioning for a free estimate or free second opinion.
+If you’ve been noticing slower drains or toilets that do not entirely flush around your home, call Nick’s Plumbing and Air Conditioning for a cost evaluation or second opinion.